-Action Level (AL): The concentration of a contaminant which, if exceeded, trigger treatment or other requirements which a water system must follow.
+(AL): Action Level: The concentration of a contaminant which, if exceeded, trigger treatment or other requirements which a water system must follow.

-Not-Detects (ND): Laboratory analysis indicates that the constituent is no present.

-Not Applicable (N/A): Does not apply to.
+(ND): Not-Detects: Laboratory analysis indicates that the constituent is no present.
+(N/A): Not Applicable: Does not apply to.

-Parts per million (ppm): Corresponds to one part of liquid in one million parts of liquid.
+(ppm): Parts per million: Corresponds to one part of liquid in one million parts of liquid.

-Parts per billion (ppb): Corresponds to one part of liquid in one billion parts of liquid.
+(ppb): Parts per billion: Corresponds to one part of liquid in one billion parts of liquid.